herasrobert/icu5e/README.md

 A module for <a href="https://foundryvtt.com/">FoundryVTT</a> that lets you draw fog of war manually.

-<h2>Features</h2>
+<h2>Purpose</h2>

-**Reveal any hidden enemies within X units** if the Perception of the controlled token is greater than the Stealth of the Hostile token.
+Reveal any hidden enemies within X units if the Perception of the controlled token is greater than the Stealth of the Hostile token.
 The number of units can be edited within the Module Settings window.
 Adds an icon in the token hud (right-click the token).

 Handles multiple tokens selected.
 Simple - The token with the highest perception will be used.
 Per-Token - Each token will reveal what they can from their position

+<h2>Features</h2>

 **Variant Passive Degradation (Module Setting)** - I've added in an option for 'Variant Perception Degradation'.
 This implements the passive perception losing a score of 1 per 10 feet of distance.
 The further the target, the worse your perception.